-Many Americans were upset by this classification, especially those who use the substance for pain relief or as a means to ween off opiates and alcohol.
+A number of Americans were upset by this classification, especially those using the substance for pain relief or as a means to ween off opiates and alcohol.
 140,000 individuals participated in an online petition aimed at changing this verdict.
 The DEA refused to acknowledge these signatures.

-As of last year, Kratom is prohibited by law in six states, including Vermont and Wisconsin.
-In addition, Kratom is illegal in 16 countries, and the FDA has issued a country-wide ban on the substance being sold as a health supplement.
-It is controlled in many countries, including Denmark, Latvia, Lithuania, Poland, Romania, Sweden, Canada, and Australia.
+To date, six state, including Vermont and Wisconsin, prohibit Kratom by law.
+Furthermore, Kratom is illegal in 16 countries.
+Presently the FDA has issued a country-wide ban on the substance being sold as a health supplement.
+Many countries control the drug including Denmark, Latvia, Lithuania, Poland, Romania, Sweden, Canada, and Australia.

 Here are a few signs that you or your loved one is suffering from Kratom addiction:

 It is possible to test for Kratom in a screening, but it requires specialized tests.

 While overall there is less abuse of Kratom in America than of opiates such as heroin, dependence can develop rapidly and effects can be severe, hence the number of trips to the E.R. reported across the country related to the substance.

 Kratom dependence is treated much like an opioid, due to the many similarities.
 Similarly, the first step is medically supervised detoxification.
 Being under the care of a trained physician is essential to lessen withdrawal symptoms.

 Upon completion, outpatient is recommended for up to three months, and should be tailored to the needs of each individual, based on their behavioral patterns.
 Working to uncover the reasons for dependence, such as depression, anxiety, or abuse, is essential for the recovering addict.